 What Are the Benefits of a Dehumidifier?

 As your dehumidifier removes excess moisture from your indoor air, you’ll notice it has a less damp feeling.
-Any musty smells that come from mildew and mold can be eliminated.
-Additionally, mold and mildew can be prevented as they typically need a relative humidity level of over 50% to formulate.
+With a dehumidifier, you can deal with musty, damp smells.
+Additionally, you can prevent mold and mildew with a lower level of humidity.

 If dust mites have created trouble in your home, a dehumidifier can help.
 Dust mites thrive in a moisture-rich environment.
 When you reduce the moisture in your air, it can reduce the number of dust mites that thrive.

 Dehumidifiers are typically great for those who live in overly humid regions of the country.
 This technology will help to keep your indoor air bearable without having to run your air conditioner on a consistent basis.
-Anyone who has a respiratory condition that is aggravated by excess humidity can greatly benefit from using a dehumidifier regularly.
+This will especially improve home comfort for anyone with respiratory issues.

 Should You Invest in Both?